Approval workflows are an integral part of controlling spend, they are responsible for deciding who should approve a request.

 Thresholds

-Thresholds allow you to control different approvers based on the amount of the request.
-You can use the 'add a threshold' button on the approval panel to do this.
+Thresholds allow you to apply different approval flows based on the amount of a request.

 Approvers

-For middle nodes in a path, you may not wish to actually set an approver, so the toggle can be left disabled.
+For middle nodes in a path, you may not need to configure an approval flow.
+In this case, the approval flow toggle can remain disabled.\

-For nodes at the end of a path, we recommend toggling this on in order to set up the approval logic for this workflow, such as thresholds and approvers.
+For nodes at the end of a path, we recommend enabling the approval flow and configuring the relevant thresholds, approval steps, and approvers.

 Approval roles